 On June 25, 2015, the Company entered into a three-year agreement to license electronic design automation software in a hosted environment.
-Pursuant to the agreement, under which services began July 2015, the Company is required to remit quarterly payments in the amount of approximately \$101,000 with the last payment due March 30, 2018.
-On December 18, 2015, the agreement was amended to redefine the hardware and software configuration and the quarterly payments increased to approximately \$198,000.
-In July 2018, the Company renewed the agreement for an additional three years, and the Company is required to remit quarterly payments of approximately \$218,000.
-The current subscription term expires on June 23, 2021.
+Pursuant to the agreement, under which services began July 2015, the Company is required to remit quarterly payments.
+In June 2021, the Company entered into its latest renewal of the agreement for an additional three years, and the Company is required to remit quarterly payments of approximately \$233,000 through the second quarter of 2024.